Philippines national korfball team

 The Philippines national korfball team is the team which represents the Philippines in international korfball competitions.
 It is sanctioned and managed by the Philippine Korfball Federation.

 Background

 Korfball was introduced in the Philippines at the University of Santo Tomas (UST) in 2007.
 Korfball was brought in by a delegation of UST's Institute of Physical Education and Athletics which attended a korfball seminar workshop in Hong Kong.
 The Philippine Korfball Federation (PKF) was established within the year.
 The PKF became a member of the International Korfball Federation (IKF) on September 13, 2014.

 A national youth team was formed which joined the 2015 Under-23 Asia-Oceania Korfball Championship; their first IKF-sanctioned international event.
 A senior team was eventually formed with the Philippines making their Asia-Oceania Korfball Championship debut in the 2018 edition which was hosted in Japan.

+The Philippines gained a place in the 2023 IKF World Korfball Championship in Taipei via an invite after China withdrew.